bertmelis/bertmelis.github.io/_posts/2021-11-18-1-Rocky-Linux.md

 ### Attention!

 Rocky Linux comes with SELinux.
-It can by really annoying but that's a good thing.
+It can be really annoying but that's a good thing.
-If you would like to enable TLS on your cockpit gui, you might experience the joys of dealing with SELinux.
+If you would like to enable TLS on your cockpit GUI, you might experience the joys of dealing with SELinux.
 Imagine you upload your certificate to your home directory and move it into place from there.
-Then your file doesn't have the right label and cockpit won't be able to read it.
+Then your file doesn't have the right label and Cockpit won't be able to read it.
 Cockpit will only give you an error saying it failed to start.
-Whether this is SELinux related or not, you can easily check by running
+Whether this is SELinux-related or not, you can easily check by running

 ```
 $ sudo setenforce 0